mattm/retentioneer/README.md

 ```

 ![retention chart by month](images/test-data-average.png)

-By default, a user counts as retained if they were active _on or after_ a specific date (the `method` argument is set to `on-or-after` by default).
-If you'd prefer users only count as retained if they were active _on_ a specific date, set `method = "on"`:

-`AnalyzeRetention("data/test-data.csv", cohort.units = "months", method = "on")`

 You can also adjust the minimum number of users required for a chort to be plotted (the default is 20):